expeerly/embeddocumentation/README.md

 Check our expeerly [corporate page](https://www.get.expeerly.com/) and scroll down to the Dyson customer quote.
 On this webflow we just add a play back [link](https://stream.mux.com/q2EyUPCM0000k3QbfjLVTmEL5N6PDL701aovfWx7QByv84/high.mp4) as above.

 #### M3U8
 For more freedom over video controls you can use the HLS (m3u8) URL in a player of your choice.
-See the documents [here](https://docs.mux.com/guides/play-your-videos#3-use-the-hls-url-in-a-player).
+See the documentation [here](https://docs.mux.com/guides/play-your-videos#3-use-the-hls-url-in-a-player).

 ### 3.3 Embedding with Mux Developer SDK